cosmos/cosmos/WHITEPAPER.md

 ## Issuance and Incentives #####################################################

-### The Atom Token
+### The Cosmos Token

-While the Atom Hub is a multi-asset system, there is a native token called _atoms_.
-Atoms are the only staking token of Atom.
+While the Cosmos Hub is a multi-asset system, there is a native token called _atoms_.
+Atoms are the only staking token of the Cosmos Hub.
 Atoms are a license for the holder to vote, validate, or delegate to other validators.
 Like Ethereum's ether, atoms are also used to pay for transaction fees to mitigate spam.
 Additional atoms are issued to validators and those who delegate to validators.

-The initial distribution of atom tokens and validators on Genesis will go to the funders of the Atom Crowdsale (80%), and the Atom Foundation (20%).
+The initial distribution of atom tokens and validators on Genesis will go to the funders of the Cosmos Crowdsale (80%), and the Cosmos Foundation (20%).
 From genesis onward, 30% of the initial atom distribution will be rewarded to validators and delegators.